paolodelfino/llm-from-scratch/README.md

 * **`ddp.py`**: A custom implementation of Distributed Data Parallel (DDP) that supports gradient synchronization across multiple GPUs with bucket-based communication for efficiency.
 * **`sharded_optimizer.py`**: A parameter-sharded optimizer that distributes model parameters across multiple devices, reducing memory usage and enabling training of larger models.

+### Data Processing (`data_processing/`)

+This project includes a suite of tools for pre-processing large text corpora for training language models.
+These tools are designed to clean, filter, and prepare the data to improve the quality of the trained model.
+The key data processing steps are:

+*   **`html_process.py`**: Extracts plain text from HTML content.
+This is useful for processing web-scraped data like Common Crawl.
+*   **`language_identification.py`**: Identifies the language of a given text.
+This can be used to filter for specific languages.
+*   **`quality_filter.py`**: A set of heuristic filters to remove low-quality content, such as filters for word count, average word length, and the proportion of alphabetic characters.
+*   **`deduplicate.py`**: Provides functions for both exact line-by-line deduplication and near-duplicate detection using MinHash.
+*   **`mask_pii.py`**: Masks personally identifiable information (PII) such as email addresses, phone numbers, and IP addresses.
+*   **`harmful_detect.py`**: Detects harmful content, including NSFW and toxic language, using pre-trained FastText models.
+*   **`quality_classfier.py`**: A FastText-based classifier to distinguish between high-quality and low-quality content.

 ## Architecture